CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 What Is the Objective of the System?
 32

-What Data are Required to Satisfy the Objective?
+What Data Satisfies the Objective?
 33

 What are the Input Use Cases?
 34